donkirkby/chess-kit/raw_rules/new_rules.md

 These games are in early development or playtesting.
 The rules might get more filled out or change based on feedback from players.

-## Telepathy Chess
+## Telepathic Chess
-I like the idea of two players working together, and trying to predict what their partner will do.
+I like the idea of two players working together and trying to predict what their partner will do.
 You can decide how much talking to allow.
 Definitely none before your move, but it can be more fun to discuss what you thought your partner would do after they move and before your opponents move.

 ### Equipment
 * a standard chess set
-* a standard deck of 52 cards, or a deck of chess cards
+* a deck of chess cards (See how to turn standard playing cards into chess cards in appendix A.)
 * a coin or checker

 ### Setup